aliabbaschadhar/my-infra/README.md

 1. Provision Kubernetes cluster and DNS for novahost.shakalabs.com.
 2. Install argoCd using DO-market place - or bitnami chart.
 3. Deploy shared services first in `shared`:
-   - cert-manager(From DO-marketplace), ingress-nginx(from DO marketplace), PostgreSQL (with Timescale), Redis.
+   - cert-manager(From DO-marketplace), ingress-nginx(from DO marketplace), timescaleDb (with Timescale), Redis.
 4. Create per-app namespaces and required Kubernetes secrets (DATABASE_URL, REDIS_URL, TLS/other).
 5. Deploy apps via ArgoCD/Helm (start with novahost umbrella chart).
 6. Test routing and TLS, then run build-server jobs to validate image/artifact uploads to S3/DO Spaces.